teddylindstrom/thebigbangtheorygame/README.md

 Compatibility testing
 Site was tested across multiple virtual mobile devices.
 I checked all supported devices in Chrome developer tools.
 Site was tested on several browsers including Chrome, Microsoft Edge, Safari and Firefox.
-I tested on hardware devices such as: HP Pavilion R3 with Windows OS's, Samsung Galaxy A32 smartphone with Android 12, IPhone Xs with iOS 15.5
+I tested on hardware devices such as: Samsung galaxy a32, macbook pro, HP windows laptop and desktop.
-Accessibility Testing
-I tested the colors and fonts chosen on lighthouse in chrome devtools to make sure they were easy to read. lighthouse test
+I tested the colors and fonts chosen on lighthouse in chrome devtools to make sure they were easy to read.

 Bugs
-I was unable to get the checkResult function to return the correct result.
-It would return every result as a computer win.
-I realised I needed to add computerChoice, playerChoice to the parentheses when calling on the function and this fixed the problem.
+Can't seem to get the choice done.

 Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 Open the repository on GitHub